elben/pencil/examples/Docs/site/tutorials/03-blogging.markdown

 And you should see our blog posts rendered!
 For example: [http://localhost:8000/blog/code-related-stuff/](http://localhost:8000/blog/code-related-stuff/).
 Of course it's not listing any tags yet, and we don't have a blog index or anything.
 But it's a start.

 Now, you should be familiar with the `load` function by now.
-But here we see `loadBlogPosts`.
+But here we see `loadPosts`.
 This is a helper function provided by Pencil to do the following:

 - Load all pages found in the `blog/` folder.
 - Rename the file path from `blog/2018-01-31-ramblings.markdown` to `blog/ramblings/`.
 - Sort by the date specified in each page's `date` variable found in the preamble.
 - And return the list of `Page`s.

 Don't be shy about reading the source code.
-You'll find that I sent more characters explaining it above than the actual source of `loadBlogPosts`.
+You'll find that I sent more characters explaining it above than the actual source of `loadPosts`.

 To render each post, we had this: